Kausheel/User_Management/README.md

             echo 'Link to "Set New Password" page.';
         }
     }
-The account_activated() function changes the value of a boolean database column to 1, meaning the account has been activated.
-It also deletes the emailed_hash, so the emailed link is now dead.
+The activate_account() function changes the value of the boolean database column 'activated' to 1.
+It also deletes the emailed_hash column, so the emailed link is now dead.

 Call set_password when the user has clicked on the emailed link from reset_password(), and sees a form to type in a new password (one that they will remember this time!).
 This will return FALSE if the $email is not in the database.